Well, Shana, here we are again, another fabulous Hpathy Quiz!

 Music, loves to listen or play carc (only 2 rem. carc + tarentula)

 Oh geez!
 So, you were down to 2 remedies, and you didn’t look back and see that Tarentula matched the violence in the case better than Carcinosin?

 Other things in this case that point to Carcinosin: family history – diabetes and grandparents’ mental illness, likes to play alone, loquacious, stubbornness, emotional lability, maybe I forgot something.

 OK, so, Miroslav came closest with Belladonna, he was on the right track, and he did mention that he was considering Tarentula–and guess what?
-That’s what it was!!!!
+It was Tarentula!!!!
 You know, you have to look at what’s most peculiar and striking in a case, and to me it was the sudden “springing up”–jumping up–that he would do without warning, and his head would inevitably hit and injure whoever was sitting next to him.

 Well, this is a tell-tale sign of Tarentula.
 Tarentula has “suddenness”.
 Here is why.
 The tarantula spider hides, sits quietly behind a rock, waiting for an insect to walk by.
 All of a sudden, it “springs up!” out of nowhere, pouncing on and attacking the unsuspecting insect and killing it (and presumably eating it).
 Then, just as suddenly, goes back to where it was hiding and waits for the next stupid insect to walk by.
 I told Wonder Sister, “As soon as you see this ‘springing up’ happening again, you have to repeat the remedy, it means he’s relapsing!”

 Anyway, so there you have it, Tarentula hispanica.